This WG’s Chair is Jonathan Leloux (UPM) and its Vice Chair is dr. Marios Theristis (name organization).

 POTENTIAL FUTURE TASK: Spatio-temporal forecasting and PV monitoring

 Spatio-temporal forecasting and PV monitoring; Rodrigo Amaro e Silva, Miguel Centeno Brito, Jonathan Leloux

 Integration of spatially distributed solar times series in forecasting and performance monitoring applications.

-LINE OF WORK: PV degradation vs stress factors (temp, RH%, UV, etc)
+POTENTIAL FUTURE TASK: PV degradation vs stress factors (temp, RH%, UV, etc)